Codecademy/docs/content/c-sharp/concepts/data-types/data-types.md

 ## Value Types

-Value types are data types that are built in to C#.
+Value types are data types that are built-in to C#.
 The available types and their memory sizes are as follows:

 | Data Type | Memory Size  |
 | --------- | ------------ |